gnieboer/tsp-redesign/pages/estate-planning/beneficiary-basics.md

 If you'd like to make an exception, you may complete [Form TSP-3](#), _Designation of Beneficiary_.
 The easiest way to do this is to use the online “wizard,” which you’ll find by logging into My Account and selecting “Beneficiaries” on the left.

+If you don't remember whether you've submitted a Form TSP-3 or you're not sure who you named as your beneficiaries, look at your annual statement, check the online wizard, or call the ThriftLine at 1-877-968-3778.
+Even if you're certain your designated beneficiaries are current, check them periodically.

 <!-- CONTENT END -->